surniaulula/wpsso-ratings-and-reviews/readme.txt

 Tested Up To: 4.7.3
 Stable Tag: 1.0.2-1

-WPSSO extension to add ratings and reviews for WordPress comments, with aggregate rating meta tags and (optional) Schema Review markup.
+WPSSO extension to add ratings and reviews for WordPress comments, with Aggregate Rating meta tags and (optional) Schema Review markup.

 == Description ==